 Luka Misetic is an international lawyer with extensive experience before international tribunals.
 With more than 20 years of trial experience, Luka has a national and international practice that focuses on representation of individuals, corporations and governments in complex commercial, civil, international criminal and international arbitration cases.

-Luka’s work in The Hague (where he lived for two years) as lead counsel defending Croatian General Ante Gotovina before the International Criminal Tribunal for the former Yugoslavia garnered worldwide attention.
-He was the youngest lawyer ever to defend a case before an international criminal tribunal, and was profiled in various publications, including The New York Times and Chicago Lawyer.
+Luka’s work in The Hague (where he lived for two years) as lead counsel defending Croatian General Ante Gotovina led to General Gotovina’s full acquittal before the International Criminal Tribunal for the former Yugoslavia, garnering worldwide attention.
+He was the youngest lawyer ever to defend a case before an international criminal tribunal.
+An experienced trial lawyer, Luka currently represents the former President of Kosovo, Mr. Hashim Thaçi, in his international war crimes trial in The Hague.

 He also represents clients in state, federal and international litigation, including commercial, civil, white collar criminal and international criminal cases.
 Luka represents corporations and partnerships, as well as their directors, officers and partners in breach of contract and fiduciary duty claims, regulatory matters, trade secrets claims, fraud and negligence suits, and a variety of other claims.